Improvements of the Longitudinal Magnetic Field Measurement from the Solar Magnetic Field Telescope at Huairou Solar Observing Station: Introduction

-The saturation of the longitudinal magnetic field inside a sunspot can be eliminated by using additional information on spectral line, \textit{i.e.}, when the data on spectral line profile is available.
-Thus, \cite{Su2004} used 31 points of the Fe~I 5324.19~\AA\ spectral line profile to derive vector magnetic field by non-linear least squares fitting technique.
-A similar analysis was carried out by \cite{Bai2014} who fitted six points of the same spectral line profile by analytical Stokes profiles obtained in the Milne-Eddington atmosphere approximation.
-Longitudinal magnetic field can also be derived by a more fast and straightforward center-of-gravity method \citep{Rees1979}: $B_{\Vert}$ is proportional to the difference of centers of gravity of spectral lines in right- and left-circular polarization states.
+The saturation of the longitudinal magnetic field inside a sunspot can be eliminated by using additional information on spectral line, i.e., when the data on spectral line profile are available.
+Thus, \cite{Bai2014} derived the magnetic-field vector by fitting six points of the Fe~{\sc i} 5324.19\ \AA\ spectral line profile by analytical Stokes profiles obtained in the Milne--Eddington (ME) atmosphere approximation.
+A similar procedure was applied by \cite{Su2004} who used 31 points of the same spectral line profile to derive the vector magnetic field.
+See Section~\ref{S-theory} for more details on the magnetic field deriving from the observed Stokes vector.
+The longitudinal magnetic field can also be derived by a more rapid and straightforward center-of-gravity method \citep{Rees1979}: $B_{\Vert}$ is proportional to the difference of the centers of gravity of spectral lines in right- and left-circular polarization states.

-However, routine measurements of Stokes $(V/I)_{\rm SMFT}$ by HSOS/SMFT are being performed at a single wavelength point of Fe~I 5324.19~\AA\ spectral line profile.
-In this paper, we make an attempt to improve the routine magnetic field measurements by introducing non-linear relationship between the Stokes $V/I$ and longitudinal magnetic field.
+However, routine measurements of Stokes-$(V/I)_{\rm SMFT}$ by HSOS/SMFT are performed at a single wavelength point of Fe~{\sc i} 5324.19\ \AA\ spectral line profile.
+In this article, we make an attempt to improve the routine magnetic-field measurements by introducing a non-linear relationship between the Stokes-$(V/I)_{\rm SMFT}$ and longitudinal magnetic field.